Coal takes millions of years to form

-The Black Thunder mine and the North Antelope Rochelle mine in Wyoming each produce almost as much coal as West Virginia, the nation's second-largest coal-producing state.
-Together, the two mines produced 22% of total U.S. coal production in 2013.
+North Antelope Rochelle and Black Thunder mines in Wyoming each produce about as much coal as West Virginia, the second-largest coal-producing state.
+Together, the two mines produced 22% of total U.S. coal production in 2014.

 Five states accounted for approximately 71% of total U.S. coal production in 2015: